nicocvn/cppreg/API.md

 ## Introduction ##
 `cppreg` provides ways to define custom C++ data types to represent memory-mapped input/output (MMIO) registers and fields.
 In essence, `cppreg` does contain very little *executable* code, but it does provide a framework to efficiently manipulate MMIO registers and fields.

 The entire implementation is encapsulated in the `cppreg::` namespace.
-All the code examples assume this namespace is accessible (*i.e.*, `using namespace cppreg` is implicit).
+All the code examples assume this namespace is accessible (*i.e.*, `using namespace cppreg;` is implicit).

 ## Overview ##